machinomy/hub/README.md

 CORS_ORIGIN - Hub able to receive requests from this URL only.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for more info.

-DATABASE_URL - connection URL for the database. postgresql:// or sqlite:// or mongodb:// prefix **is mandatory**.
+DATABASE_URL - connection URL for the database. postgresql:// prefix **is mandatory**.

 ## Working with local Ethereum RPC (via Ganache)